koljapluemer/glosses4learning-cms/docs/instructions/002_rebuild_situation_view.md

 - On highest level, we want to show glosses that are fulfill any of these
     - they the selected native language and tagged `eng:procedural-paraphrase-expression-goal`.
 In the display, prepend them with "⚙︎"
     - they are in the selected target lang and tagged `eng:understand-expression-goal`.
 Prepend them with "🗣" in the view
+- Maintain the following lists:
+    - `situationGlosses[]`: a reference to all glosses that are in the tree for any reason
+    - `glossesToLearn[]`: a list of glosses the learner will specifically have to learn and memorize; relevant later in the frontend.
+Only specific glosses by specific rules are added here.
+Displayed bold in the tree
+    - `nativeTranslationMissing[]`: target lang glosses that still require a translation into selected native lang.
+Have a little "⚠" AFTER their content in the tree.
+    - `targetTranslationMissing[]`: native lang glosses that still require a translation into selected target lang.
+Have a little "⚠" AFTER their content in the tree.
+    - `partsMissing[]`: any glosses of any of the two langs that may need to be split
+    - `usageExampleMissing[]`: target lang glosses that require usage examples.
+Have a little "🛠?" after their content in the tree.
-- Then, do the following bespoke, sometimes-recursive-sometimes-not resolve:
+- Then, do the following bespoke resolve:
-    - for any gloss, native or target, recursively resolve `parts` (and attach as children and grandchildren and so on). write these in bold.
+    - from the top level goals, recursively resolve their `parts` (and attach as children and grandchildren and so on).
-    - for each of the glosses now in the list, show translations to the other language once more (so if a given gloss is in nat language, show its `translations` into target lang, and vice versa).
-Not in bold, not recursive.
-    - for each target lang gloss now existing resolve the `usageExamples` and append them as children, prepending with "🛠"
-    - for each of the stuff added as usage example, recursively resolve `parts` and attach.
-    - For each of the glosses added as parts of usage examples, resolve `translations` into the native lang once and attach.

-Remove everything else from the page, it's now obsolete.
-Yes, REMOVE not "comment out" or "migrate".
+        - These are `glossesToLearn` throughout.
+    - generally recursively process `translations` in a mirrored way (for target lang gloss, attach `translations` that are into the native lang, and vice versa).
+        - To prevent infinite recursion, check if a given gloss is already somewhere in the tree.
+If so, STILL ATTACH it, but then don't recurse into ITS translations any further.
+    - for any *target* lang gloss, also resursively resolve their `usageExamples`, pre-pending them with "🛠" (if they have none, into the `usageExampleMissing` list they go).
+However ONLY add `usageExamples` to a given gloss if this gloss has no (recursive) parent that is marked as `usageExample` with "🛠".
+As such, if one traces a leaf up the tree, there should only ever be zero or one glosses marked "🛠".
+Once "🛠" is in the "lineage", glosses neither display their `usageExamples` in the tree nor are there liable to be in the `usageExampleMissing` list.
+Apart from that, `usageExamples` should be recursively resolved along their `translations` and `parts` in the same way as everything else.
+    - All the glosses in the tree are liable to be in the respective translationMissing list, if no relevant translations or no relevant log.
+Of course, we care about whether they actually *have* relevant translations, even if those are not shown in the tree due to recursion limit rule described above.
+    - All these glosses are liable to `partsMissing` if no log or `parts` elements

 ### Tool Links